Make the most of your money by knowing what financial support is available, and practical ways to manage your costs.

 Track your spending

 To see how much money is going out, track what you spend over one or two weeks.
 Include every transaction, no matter how small.
-For easy ways to do this, see track your spending.
+Check our suggestions on ways to do this.

 Look for ways to reduce spending